 Segmentation is the method of categorizing data into groups according to similar traits.
-This is commonly used for marketing such as when launching specific email campaigns for instance targeting clients by age, address, or gender.
-Data can be analyzed further at a much deeper level like sorting clients by their spending habits or internet browsing behaviour.
+This is commonly used for marketing such as when launching specific email campaigns, for instance, targeting clients by age, address, or gender.
+Data can be analyzed further at a much deeper level like sorting clients by their spending habits or internet browsing behavior.

 5. Data Imputation

 Missing data can lead to biases, reduced efficiency, and errors in data analysis.
 When one or more values are missing, some systems result in deletion.
 However, missing data may be replaced in some cases with values estimated from other available information.
 When the missing values are imputed, the data set can be recognized as complete and analyzed.

 Characterization is used to make data usable by establishing parameters that can describe their characteristics and behavior.
 Data can be sliced or diced to make it more understandable.
 Data mining can be based on data characterization results.